Husspm/PressRelease/app/README.md

 # PressRelease
-testing server and making a press release page, similar to bandcamp, but more customized
+testing server and making a portfolio page